Spain has been voted the world’s best-value holiday spot by British tourists in a new nationwide poll.

-Other spots on the map that rated high for being purse-friendly included Croatia (83 per cent), Portugal (82 per cent), Turkey (82 per cent), Thailand (82 per cent) and the Canary Islands (80 per cent).
+Other spots on the map rated highly for being purse-friendly included Croatia (83 per cent), Portugal (82 per cent), Turkey (82 per cent), Thailand (82 per cent) and the Canary Islands (80 per cent).

 Destinations were rated by UK holidaymakers on value for money

-It got a 68 per cent, behind Mexico with a 74 per cent score.
+It got 68 per cent, behind Mexico with a 74 per cent score.

 Along with Dubai, the countries that were deemed most expensive to visit included Scandinavia, France and Italy.